Frequently Asked Questions

 What if my child’s nonpublic school doesn’t include the required core subjects?

-To qualify for the parental choice tax credit or advance payment, academic instruction for eligible students must include the core subjects of English language arts, mathematics, science, and social studies, at a minimum.
+To be eligible to apply for the parental choice tax credit or advance payment, academic instruction must include the core subjects of English language arts, mathematics, science, and social studies, at a minimum.

 What if my child’s nonpublic school isn’t accredited?